 To signal that you are expecting a response, it is customary to leave a blank line after your last line of text.
-You can use a convention such as -oo ("over and out") to signal that your part of the correspondence is over.
+You can use a convention such as $-\infty$ ("over and out") to signal that your part of the correspondence is over.

-Type Ctrl/L to reprint the screen.
-You can also use the erase, kill, and word kill (Ctrl/K) characters.
+Type Ctrl+L to reprint the screen.
+You can also use the erase, kill, and word kill (Ctrl+K) characters.

-To exit, type the interrupt character (Ctrl/C, Ctrl/Y, or Ctrl/Z).
+To exit, type the interrupt character (Ctrl+C, Ctrl+Y, or Ctrl+Z).
 TALK moves the cursor to the bottom of the screen and restores the terminal to its previous state.

-Example 11-1 shows a sample exchange between user BART on host BART.ZOZO.COM (an OpenVMS system) and user MARGE on host MARGE.NENE.COM.
+The below example shows a sample exchange between user BART on host BART.EXAMPLE.COM (an OpenVMS system) and user MARGE on host MARGE.EXAMPLE.COM.